Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Introduction

 Here, we focus on the renormalization group as an alternative approach to describing liquids \cite{par85,sal92,par93,whi93,par95,whi95,cai06,par08,par09,cai11,par12,lue15,iso19}.
 This method has been developed primarily as a framework for treating critical phenomena in liquids.
 Among such approaches, the well-known hierarchical reference theory (HRT) \cite{par85,par93,par95,par08,par09,par12} takes a system with hard-core repulsion as the reference system and gradually incorporates the effects of the attractive part of the intermolecular interactions, starting from short-range components.
 This procedure is formulated in terms of differential equations (flow equations), and solving them allows one to analyze the properties of the critical point.
 Since apparent divergences arise when handling hard-core repulsion within the flow equations, the renormalization group is typically applied only to the attractive part.
 However, this approach requires prior knowledge of hard-core systems and does not provide a fully consistent analysis based on the flow equations.
 Moreover, while the renormalization group method should in principle be applicable to liquids beyond just the critical point, studies in this broader context are relatively scarce compared to those focused on critical phenomena.

 Against this backdrop, in our previous work \cite{Yokota21} we developed a flow-equation-based method for calculating liquid structures without relying on a hard-core reference system and applicable beyond the critical point.
 Our approach is grounded in the functional renormalization group (FRG), a formulation based on functionals with a rigorous theoretical foundation.
 Originally introduced in quantum field theory \cite{weg73,wil74,pol84,wet93} and later applied in the context of quantum systems to density functional theory \cite{pol02,sch04,kem13,Rentrop2015,kem17a,lia18,yok18,yok18b,yok19,yok20,yok21,Yokota2022}, we adapted this framework to construct renormalization group equations for classical systems.
 From these equations, we derived hierarchical flow equations for multiparticle distribution functions.
 By reformulating them in terms of cavity distribution functions, we discovered that the apparent divergences arising from hard-core interactions could be eliminated.
-In that earlier study, we applied the method to an exactly solvable one-dimensional system, where it was suggested that FRG offers better accuracy in the high-density regime compared to integral equation methods.
+In that earlier study, we applied the method to an exactly solvable one-dimensional homogeneous system, where it was suggested that FRG offers better accuracy in the high-density regime compared to well-known integral equation methods.

-In this paper, we extend our previous work \cite{Yokota21} to apply FRG to three-dimensional liquids.
+In this paper, we extend our previous work \cite{Yokota21} to apply FRG to three-dimensional homogeneous liquids.
 As in the earlier study, we introduce a functional flow equation associated with the evolution of the pair interaction.
 From this, we derive hierarchical flow equations for the cavity distribution functions, which we solve by truncating them using the Kirkwood superposition approximation (KSA) \cite{kir35}.
 A key step in realizing the application of this method to three-dimensional systems is the efficient evaluation of the spatial integrals appearing in the flow equations.
 To this end, we introduce a method based on Legendre polynomial expansion \cite{Barker1962} to compute these integrals efficiently.
-Furthermore, we consider the evolution with respect to the interaction range so as to further reduce the dimensionality of the integrals.
+Furthermore, we consider the evolution with respect to the interaction range so as to further reduce the dimensionality of the integrals, which is also a key factor in improving computational efficiency.